-It's worth noting though that if you're actually looking just for Android phones in general - handsets running Google's operating system - then we've got a guide for the best Android phones.
+Of course, if that doesn't appeal, and you're merely looking for Android phones in general, then we've got a guide for the best Android phones too.
 This guide you're reading is for smartphones that were actually made by Google, not just running Google's software.